DogukanGun/XReplyAgent/README.md

 - High-level tool discovery is done over HTTP MCP (`initialize`, `tools/list`, `tools/call`).
 - The agent maps discovered tools to LangChainGo `tools.Tool` instances, and calls them by name.
 - For CoinGecko, `cgproxy` forwards to an upstream stdio MCP (local or remote).
+- The BNB MCP server runs in SSE mode for real-time communication.
+- The Wallet MCP server integrates with MongoDB for persistent user wallet storage.

 ---